limitstory/EVMMv2/docs/setup.md

 curl -LO https://raw.githubusercontent.com/projectcalico/calico/v3.25.1/manifests/calico.yaml
 kubectl apply -f calico.yaml
 ```
+Note: The Calico manifest shown below is verified to work with Kubernetes v1.30.x in our environment.
+Depending on the target environment, users may need to select an appropriate Calico version.

 8) Kubelet auth change for checkpoint API testing
 Edit: /var/lib/kubelet/config.yaml (on each node) and restart kubelet.